-If there is some kind of damage in your apartment but you do not believe that you are legally obligated to pay for the repair, you would usually object to the fee by explaining to the landlord why you do not believe you are required to pay.
-However, this is only possible if you know what rights you have as a tenant.
+If there is some form of damage in your apartment, but you do not believe that you are legally obligated to pay for the repair, you would usually object to the fee by explaining to the landlord why you do not think you are required to pay.
+However, this is only possible if you know your rights as a tenant.

 When disputing a fee, there are several options.
-In the following, we will go through your options when dealing with a fee that you consider unreasonable.
+We will go through your options when dealing with a cost that you consider unreasonable in the following.

 You should be aware that just because something is included in your lease does not make it legal.
 If you are uncertain about the content of your lease, you can submit it for a free check by following the link below.

 You may also like: There are errors in 52% of all leases.
 Does that concern your lease too?

 Become legally secure in your tenancy for 79 kroner.